Skip to content

 '''

-if cls.op_code is None:
+if op_code is None:

-raise KeyError(f'command {cls.name} not found in command_names')
+raise KeyError(f'command {subclass.name} not found in command_names')

 # Register a factory for this class

-return inner
+return subclass

 @staticmethod

-def command_map(symbols: Dict[str, Any]) -> Dict[int, str]:
+def command_map(symbols: dict[str, Any]) -> dict[int, str]:

 return {